ainokyto/sei-project-04/README.md

 The app has been deployed with Heroku and is available [here](http://winoaino.herokuapp.com/).

+Please note that Heroku servers go to sleep after not receiving traffic for 1 hour, so the first request might take a moment as the servers wake up.
+Subsequent requests will perform normally.

 ## Brief & Timeframe:

 * Build a full-stack application by making your own backend and your own front-end